rockyluke/lockdown/README.md

 ## 2020-03-13

-Following the quick spread of COVID-19  in Netherlands, we decided with my wife to start the lockdown on the `2020-03-13`.
+Following the quick  spread of **COVID-19** in Netherlands, we  decided with my wife to start the lockdown on the `Friday, March 13th 2020`.

 ## Miscellaneous